 Dealers will recommend using de-ionized water or in-line water softeners.
 This isn’t practical for most consumers and really isn’t necessary in order to remove water spots.
 If you are super concerned about this, consider buying distilled water from your grocery store for a final rinse.

 Remember, evaporation is not in your vehicle’s best interest.
 That’s why the water spots happened in the first place.
-You should wash your vehicle in a shaded area, and dry with microfiber towels
+You should wash your vehicle in a shaded area, and dry your vehicle in the appropriate manner.

 After washing your vehicle with the two bucket wash, there may still be mineral deposits.
 A simple solution of equal parts white vinegar and distilled water gently wiped over the spots will remove them.
 Vinegar works well for hard water spots because it can remove magnesium and calcium deposits.